dldugan14/real-world-react/README.md

-# list of crap to add to this project
+# list of crap added to this project

-- conditional rendering of appname on sign in and register pages
+- conditionally rended appname
+- styling
+- adjusted the spacing between global feline and the start of the articles

+# list of crap I need help with
+- like button
+  * Do I have to convert it to a smart component
+  * put?
 - password verification on sign up
-- styling
+  * how does ListErrors work
+  * are the errors coming from the input types?